seankql/project-spendwise/backend/docs.md

 - Response: 201 Created
   - content-type: `application/json`
   - body: object
-    - accountid: (number) the id of the account you just created
+    - id: (number) the id of the account you just created
-    - userid: (number) the id of the user that the account belongs to
+    - UserId: (number) the id of the user that the account belongs to
-    - accountname: (string) the name of the account you just created
+    - accountName: (string) the name of the account you just created
+    - updatedAt: (date) the date and time of creation.
+    - createdAt: (date) the date and time of update.
 - Response: 400
   - body: Bad Request
   - Description: Possible required fields are missing.